-The basic control problem is then formulated as follows within the context of Fig.1: Consider the known transfer function (1), the reference and disturbance (2), (4).
+The basic control problem is then formulated as follows within the context of Fig.1: Consider the known transfer function (1), the reference and disturbance (2), (3).
 The task is to design a proper transfer function C(s) so that the closed loop system is asymptotic stable and the tracking error e(t) = w(t) - y(t) tends to zero.
 Moreover, a stepwise disturbance n(t) has to be eliminated without a non-zero steady-state error (disturbance attenuation).
+Naturally, many other syntheses can be found in literature.
+A handbook for general utilization of PI, PID controllers is [22].
+Integrating time delay systems are studied in [19], [21], [23].
+Robust control is referred in [20] while general stabilization is analyzed in [24].
+Experimental verification of PI/PID controllers is analyzed in [25] and control with time-varying delay is studied in [27].